ndmh99/escape-room/README.md

 ## 🔧 Technical Implementation

 The game is built using pure JavaScript, HTML5 Canvas, and CSS.
-Audio elements are implemented using the Web Audio API.
+Audio elements are implemented using local sounds.

 ```javascript
 // Example of player movement implementation